Reset Virtual Network Gateway Shared Key

 <?xml version="1.0" encoding="utf-8"?> <ResetSharedKey xmlns="http://schemas.microsoft.com/windowsazure"> <KeyLength>key-length</KeyLength> </ResetSharedKey>

 The following table describes the elements in the request body.

 Required.
 Specifies the number of characters in the shared key.
 The key length must be between 1 and 128 characters.

 The response includes an HTTP status code, a response body, and a set of response headers.

 A successful operation returns status code 202 (Accept).
-If another Reset Virtual Network Gateway Shared Key operation is already in progress on the subscription, virtual network and local network site, returns status code of 409 (Conflict).
-For information about status codes, see Service Management Status and Error Codes.
+If another instance of this operation is already in progress on the subscription, virtual network and local network site, a status code of 409 (Conflict) is returned.

 The format of the response body is as follows:

 The following table describes the elements in the response body.